 Join the legendary environmentalist and oceanographer aboard the m/s Paul Gauguin

 Explorer.
 Environmentalist.
 Educator.
 Film Producer.
 For more than four decades, Jean-Michel has dedicated himself and his vast experience to communicating to people of all nations and generations his love and concern for our water planet.
-Paul Gauguin Cruises is proud of our 14-year association with Mr. Cousteau and honored to welcome him aboard these upcoming sailings of the m/s Paul Gauguin:
+Paul Gauguin Cruises is proud of our 14-year association with Mr. Cousteau and honored to welcome him aboard this upcoming sailing of the m/s Paul Gauguin:

 Join us and enjoy an opportunity to meet Mr. Cousteau in person.
 As our special guest, he will offer a series of lectures with videos of his work in the world’s oceans, as well as accompany several dives from the ship.